 Climate projections for our region indicate warmer and drier conditions with increased frequency of natural disasters, including drought and bushfire, and severity of extreme weather events such as wild storms, flash flooding and prolonged heatwaves.

-Extreme weather events particularly affect our most vulnerable people – the very young and old, the poor and sick.
-Natural disasters put significant strains on our health system and emergency services.
-It’s never been more important to get together as a community we help each other to manage and bounce back from such events; that is, we are resilient.
+Extreme weather events affect us all.
+They particularly affect our most vulnerable people, however, including the very young and old, the poor and sick.
+Natural disasters also place significant strains on our health system and emergency services.
+It’s never been more important to get together as a community and help each other manage and bounce back from climate change events.
+To do so, we need to be resilient.

 ACT Climate Change Adaptation Strategy